P1agueDoc/Telegram-YoutubeBot/README.md

 # Telegram-YoutubeBot
-A bot to download whatever video you want (telegram set 50mb cap on files)
+A bot to download any video you want (telegram has a 50mb cap on files)

 # Telegram bot setup

-1 - Transfer files to one folder.
+1 - Transfer files into a folder.

 2 - create env. python3 -m venv <virtual_env_name>